Giant hail hammers Munich 'like gunshots' | DW | 10.06.2019

-Witnesses in Munich reported chunks of ice the size of tennis balls hailing on the Bavarian city, breaking car windows and damaging houses.
+Witnesses in Munich reported chunks of ice the size of tennis balls hitting the Bavarian city, breaking car windows and damaging houses.
 Other parts of Germany were also hit by storms.

 Some witnesses, however, reported hail the size of tennis balls (over 6.5 centimeters) pounding cars on a federal highway in Bavaria, smashing car windows and side mirrors.